 Autumn and Spring are the best season for Annapurna Base Camp Trek.

-Day 02: Half day sightseeing tour of Kathmandu
+Day 02: Half day sightseeing tour of Kathmandu, Hotel Accommodation

-Day 10: Trek to Naya Pul then drive to Pokhara (6 hours trek, 1 hour drive)
+Day 10: Trek to Naya Pul then drive to Pokhara, 6 hrs trek, 1 hr drive, Hotel Accommodation.

 Day 13: Final Departure